Reading Time ≈ 15 minutes

 - 🔍 To Check – this project replaces the popular Pocket application.
 All the videos of cats that I have to watch in my free time

-- 🗨 To Message – I can’t forget to call my mom in the morning
+- 🗨 To Contact – I can’t forget to call my dentist in the morning

 - ⬇ Update – links to websites that post some critical updates, such as leaks of new Skrillex tracks.